HomerReid/meep_adjoint/docs/Overview/index.rst

 Defining elements of optimization problems
 ================================================================

-The examples above, distinct though they all are, illustrate the common irreducible set of ingredients required for a full specification of an optimization problem.
+The examples above, distinct though they all are, the common set of ingredients required for a full specification of an optimization problem.

 In brief,